MichalGawor/jaip/README.md

-# jaip
+This repository contains Java and Internet Programming laboratory tasks.
-Java and Internet Programming
+Unfortunately we never made it to the part of Internet Programming.